gamberooni/hive-postgres-metastore/README.md

 # Hive Metastore with Postgres

 ## Intro
 This repo builds a Hive container image to be used as Spark metastore with Postgres for data persistence.
+Please refer to the `docker-compose.yml` in [this repo](https://github.com/gamberooni/spark-hive-metastore) for usage example.

 Thanks to [big-data-europe](https://github.com/big-data-europe) since this container image uses theirs as the base image.